Point Lookout: a free weekly publication of Chaco Canyon Consulting

 This might look OK to observers, but unless your partner is also avoiding the standard professional hug, he or she could experience a feeling of "not getting the real thing."
 Except for photographs or video, avoid the sideways hug; it doesn't accomplish what you were hoping for.

 You might have someone in your work life who expects to hug you and be hugged, despite your preference for a less demonstrative greeting.
 Before you file a grievance, ask yourself if you've clearly expressed your preference.
 If not, that's step one.
-First in this series Go to top Top Next issue: What Measurements Work Well?
+About Workplace Hugs First issue in this series Go to top Top Next issue: What Measurements Work Well?
 Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info